-Now that you have the system booted, put a blank double density disk in drive 1.
+Now that the system is booted, put a blank double density disk in drive 1.
 (The term double density diskette refers to a diskette that has been formatted with double density data field marks.
-See section 2.4 on how to make a double density diskette.)
-Now execute the following sequence:
+See Section 2.4 on how to make a double density diskette.)
+Then execute the following sequence: